 Acceleration and Power

-All Cooper Countryman models have a 1.6-liter, four-cylinder engine, but each model produces a different amount of horsepower.
+The base Cooper Countryman has a 121 horsepower, 1.6-liter four-cylinder engine.
+The Cooper S Countryman and John Cooper Works Countryman models have turbocharged 1.6-liter four-cylinder engines that make 181 and 208 horsepower, respectively.
 A six-speed manual transmission is standard and a six-speed automatic is optional.
-The base Cooper Countryman has 121 horsepower, and the Cooper S Countryman and John Cooper Works Countryman models make 181 and 208 horsepower, respectively, because their engines are turbocharged.
 All-wheel drive comes with the John Cooper Works and Cooper S ALL4 models.
 All Cooper Countryman models use premium fuel.
 The base Cooper Countryman gets an EPA-estimated 25/30 mpg city/highway with the automatic transmission, while the John Cooper Works model gets 23/30 mpg with the automatic.
-Both ratings are good for small cars and crossovers.
+Both ratings are good compared to the fuel economy estimates of other small cars and crossovers.

 - "As on other Minis, the manual gearbox pleases with light, precise shift and clutch action.
 The automatic is mostly smooth and responsive, but often delays downshifts through slow corners and for highway passing, though the manual-shift feature helps compensate." -- Consumer Guide

 - "While the base engine does just fine in the lighter Cooper, it's not up to the task of briskly motivating the Countryman's 500 pounds of additional curb weight." -- Edmunds (2012)